Ernest A. Finney Jr.: Legal career

 In 1961, Finney represented the Friendship 9, a group of black junior college students arrested and charged when trying to desegregate McCrory's lunch counter in Rock Hill, South Carolina.

 In 1963, he served as chairman of the South Carolina Commission on Civil Rights.
 Finney was elected to the South Carolina House of Representatives in 1972.
 He was subsequently appointed a member of the House Judiciary Committee, making him the first African-American to serve on that key committee in modern times.
-Finney was one of the founders of the Legislative Black Caucus and served as charter Chairperson from 1973-75.
+Finney was one of the founders of the Legislative Black Caucus and served as charter Chairperson from 1973 to 1975.

 In May 1994, the state's general assembly elected Ernest Finney to the position of Chief Justice of the State Supreme Court, effective December 1994, making him the first African-American Chief Justice of South Carolina since Reconstruction.
 In 1976, he won an election to become South Carolina's first black circuit judge.
 He has been on the state Supreme Court since 1985.
 Finney retired from the state Supreme Court in 2000 and was named interim president of South Carolina State University in 2002.

 In 2015, Finney represented the surviving eight members of the Friendship Nine at the court hearing where their convictions were overturned.

-Awards
+Awards and legacy

 Among Finney's other accomplishments are also a position on the National College of State Trial Judges, 1977; Honorary Doctor of Laws Degree, The Citadel & Johnson C. Smith University, 1995; Doctor of Humane Letters, SC State University, 1996; Doctor of Laws, Morris College, 1996; Doctorate, Claflin University; Honoree, S.C.
 Trial Lawyers Association, 1993; elected and qualified Judge of the Third Judicial Circuit, 1976; and elected and qualified Associate Justice, 1985.

+A portrait by artist Larry Francis Lebby was unveiled and is on display in Sumter County.

 Death

-Finney died on December 3, 2017 at the age of 86 in Columbia, South Carolina from complications of Alzheimer's disease.
+Finney died on December 3, 2017, at the age of 86 in Columbia, South Carolina, from complications of Alzheimer's disease.
+Governor Henry McMaster announced that flags would be lowered in the late Justice's honor.
+On December 8, 2017, Executive Order 2017-40 was filed for that purpose.